-Teachers discuss the children's progress with parents at the termly parents' evenings and in an annual report.
+Teachers discuss the children's progress with parents at the termly parents' evenings and through reports.

 A whole school register of Gifted and Talented pupils is produced once children have been identified.
 Any amendments to the register can be made at any point.
-However the coordinator must be informed and evidence documented to support the addition or removal of pupils to the register.
+However, the coordinator must be informed and evidence documented to support the addition or removal of pupils to the register.

-Identification in English and mathematics
+Identification in English and Mathematics